dev-warner/dc-extensions-localisation/README.md

 -   Name your extension
 -   Add your extension url
 -   Generate API Key from [here](https://translate.yandex.com/developers/keys).
--   Add under installation parmas called TRANSLATION_API_KEY
+-   Add under installation params called TRANSLATION_API_KEY

 ### Here is a snippet so you can add your extension easily